 So instead they partnered with Duncan and Callie to help make sure Alek didn't do something stupid to get himself killed.

 By June of 2013, Alek was allowed on 2 patrols a month, to try and get him used to actually going through the motions of being a crime-fighter.
 He was primarily asked to watch Raven's back, but was sometimes allowed to take the fore and get some practice.
 Most criminals were at least smart enough to not mouth off to a kid in body armor who was working with the Raven.
 The ones that were were educated.
 Word started to spread.

-In the meantime, in an effort to take some of the work off of Callie, and maybe give Aleksander some independence on occasion, Nevermore (as he has dubbed himself) has transferred to Claremont, starting in the Spring 2014 semester.
-It is hoped that he will learn more skills related to working with other heroes, as well as broadening his own skillset for the purposes of crime fighting and prevention.
+In the meantime, in an effort to take some of the work off of Callie, and give Aleksander some independence on occasion, he was sent into the field as Nevermore (as he has dubbed himself) and transferred to Claremont, starting in the Spring 2014 semester.
+It was hoped that he would learn more skills related to working with other heroes, as well as broadening his own skillset for the purposes of crime fighting and prevention.

 Personality & Motivation:

 Aleksander is a fairly quiet young man, but for all that he's gone through, he's actually fairly hopeful.
 He doesn't go for much in the way of exterior shows of emotion, but being rescued from the clutches of the Society, in the way he was, taught him that the world has good people, and those good people can make a difference.